-Introduction to Drama Therapy, Playback Theater, and emergent creative art forms designed by Abram R. Katz
+Introduction to Drama Therapy, Playback Theatre, and emergent creative art forms designed by Abram R. Katz

-Community Theater Meetup: a series of dynamic self-expression, active listening, and group reflections, dancing on the razor’s edge of improvised play and deep collective healing.
-Derived from Playback Theater and drama therapy forms, Abram will lead us through sharing and mirroring our collective stories.
+Community Theatre: a series of dynamic self-expression, active listening, and group reflections, dancing on the razor’s edge of improvised play and deep collective healing.
+Derived from Playback Theater and Drama Therapy forms, Abram will lead us through sharing and mirroring our collective stories.

-This group was created for everyone to be seen, heard, and truly valued within a group setting.
-Individual stories, life experiences and dreams will be used as material for group performance and reflection.
+These offering were created for everyone to be seen, heard, and truly valued within a private group or workplace setting.
+Individual stories, life experiences and dreams will be used as material for performance and reflection.
 Each session will include warmup exercises focused on basic improv. techniques surrounding giving offers, listening, trusting, staying in character, going with the flow and working together.
 Traditional Playback Theater forms such as fluid sculptures, pairs, and long-form playbacks will make up the bulk of our sessions together, as well as emergent forms of Psychodrama designed by Abram to carry us further into the infinite potential of reparative witnessing - simply witnessing one another without judgement through a lens of loving kindness.

-• Answering a call from someone you have unfinished business with or would simply like to remember and revisit.
-The facilitator will "ring you" and you can keep answering the call, experimenting with alternate endings until it feels complete.
+Answering the Call – Here we answer an imaginary phone call from someone you have unfinished business with or would simply like to remember.
+The facilitator will "ring you" and you can keep answering the call until it feels complete.

-• Addressing a photograph of your younger self as an adult using role-reversals and character embodiment to explore this lived dynamic and strengthen a deep, loving relationship with yourself - all of your selves.
+Addressing a Photograph – Here we speak to a photo of our younger selves as an adult, using role-reversals and character embodiment to strengthen a deep, loving relationship with all of your selves.

-• Embodying and amplifying the inner critic voice with the intension of seeing it for what it is and changing your relationship to it.
+Amplifying the Critic – Here we give full voice to our inner critics with the intension of seeing it for what it is and changing our relationship to it.